eclipsevortex/SubVortex/subvortex/validator/redis/README.md

 ## As process <a id="uninstall-as-process"></a>

-To uninstall the miner redis, you can run
+To uninstall the Validator Redis, you can run

 ```
-./miner/redis/deployment/process/redis_process_teardown.sh
+./subvortex/validator/redis/deployment/process/redis_process_teardown.sh
 ```

-To check the miner redis has been uninstalled, you can run
+To check the Validator Redis has been uninstalled, you can run

 ```